Reporting an Incident

-Any incident that involves injury to a person, damage to property, or spill of hazardous material (or the potential to do so) MUST be reported within 24 hours of occurence to Health, Safety and Wellness, Human Resources.
+nt that involves injury to a person, damage to property, or spill of hazardous material (or the potential to do so) MUST be reported within 24 hours of occurence to Health and Safety.

-njured, they must notify their supervisor or manager and if eligible for compensation, complete a Worker’s Report of Injury (W1) with Worker’s Compensation Board (WCB) using the link provided here.
+njured, they must notify their supervisor or manager (see Information for Employees, Supervisors/Managers section below) and if eligible, complete a Worker’s Report of Injury (W1) with the Saskatchewan Worker’s Compensation Board (WCB) using the link provided here.

-The purpose of an Incident Report and investigation is to prevent a recurrence of the incident and to ensure that the University meets regulatory requirements.
+The purpose of an Incident Report Form and subsequent investigation is to prevent a recurrence of the incident and to ensure that the University of Regina meets regulatory requirements.

 • Any chemical spill in a public area;